HarrisonChow/repair-center-solution/README.md

 ### About

 In this workshop, we will be using React and Redux to create web app for a repair center.
-Customer can visit the web app and log a ticket about the repairing devise, including its category, model and issue description.
+Customer can visit the web app and log a ticket about the repairing device, including its category, model and issue description.

 ### Requirements